HomeBody Armor ManufacturersBody Armor Saved Texas Deputy Shot Multiple Times

 Herrera did not return fire, Flores said, and the shooter fled on foot along with a female passenger.
 Deputies found the pair hiding in a tool shed a few blocks away from where the deputy was shot, Flores said.

 “Thankfully he was wearing a bulletproof vest,” Flores said.
-“The rounds that actually struck some of the more vital areas of his upper body were stopped by the vest.”
+“The rounds that struck some of the more vital areas of his upper body were stopped by the vest.”

 One round did strike Herrera in the upper thigh and another grazed his head, Flores said.
 Herrera was listed in critical but stable condition after undergoing surgery and was recovering in an area hospital.